Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 I saved money.
 The end.

 Firstly, when I decided to swap Tesco for Aldi I had to get myself back in the mindset of visiting the supermarket.
-Only shopping is really convenient, as you can do it anytime, without leaving home.
+Online shopping is really convenient, as you can do it anytime, without leaving home.
 However, by switching up our routine a little it has been perfectly fine for either myself or Thomas to visit Aldi once a week.
 Sometimes even less!
-I’m still meal planning frequently and this definitely helps with the food shopping.

 Before writing this post I decided to swap Tesco for Aldi for an entire month, although we had a holiday in the middle.
 On the basis of those shops I saved the following: